UbuntuKylin/kylin-user-guide/data/guide/engrampa/en_US/index.md

 ### Create Encrypted Archive
 When creating, "Other Options" provides function to set the password for this archive file.

-Not all the compress formats supports encryption.
-Able to encrypted formats: 7z, jar, zip.
+Tips: Not all the compress formats supports encryption.

 ![Fig 12 Set password](image/12.png)